KittyMac/SOPedia/Resources/en.json/diplomacy_gift_tribute.md

+**Gift Tribute?**
-Gift Tribute?\n\nPay this empire a tribute of 10% of your income each turn.
+Pay this empire a tribute of 10% of your income each turn.